Edmonton Pedway

 The Edmonton Pedway system is a pedestrian network connecting office buildings, shopping centres, and parkades in downtown Edmonton, Alberta, Canada.
-It consists of approximately 13 km of year-round climate-controlled tunnels, and walkways between the second floors of buildings, approximately 15 ft above ground.
+It consists of approximately 13 km of year-round climate-controlled tunnels, and walkways between the second floors of buildings, approximately 4.6 m above ground.
 The main network connects more than 40 buildings and parkades, and three of the five Edmonton LRT stations in the downtown area.

 The pedestrian tunnel from Government Centre station to the Alberta Legislature Building.

 Throughout the city, there are some independent connections between buildings that are not linked to the wider system, as well as shorter tunnels leading from the surface directly to transit.
 Notable examples include connections to the Alberta Legislature Buildings that leads to Government Centre station and the Government Centre Transit Centre, and networks connecting buildings at the University of Alberta, MacEwan University, Northern Alberta Institute of Technology, Concordia University of Edmonton, and Edmonton International Airport.
 MacEwan University and Northern Alberta Institute of Technology are entirely traversable indoors through extensive pedways and building interconnectivity.